 Other fetomaternal incompatibilities that can cause erythroblastosis fetalis involve the Kell, Duffy, Kidd, MNSs, Lutheran, Diego, Xg, P, Ee, and Cc antigen systems, as well as other antigens.
 Incompatibilities of ABO blood types do not cause erythroblastosis fetalis.

-Fetal RBCs normally move across the placenta to the maternal circulation throughout pregnancy.
+Fetal red blood cells (RBCs) normally move across the placenta to the maternal circulation throughout pregnancy.
 Movement is greatest at delivery or termination of pregnancy.
 Movement of large volumes (eg, 10 to 150 mL) is considered significant fetomaternal hemorrhage; it can occur after trauma and sometimes after delivery or termination of pregnancy.
 In women who have Rh-negative blood and who are carrying a fetus with Rh-positive blood, fetal RBCs stimulate maternal antibody production against the Rh antigens.
 The larger the fetomaternal hemorrhage, the more antibodies produced.
 The mechanism is the same when other antigen systems are involved; however, Kell antibody incompatibility also directly suppresses RBC production in bone marrow.

 Other causes of maternal anti-Rh antibody production include injection with needles contaminated with Rh-positive blood and inadvertent transfusion of Rh-positive blood.

-At the first prenatal visit, all women are screened for blood type, Rh type, and anti-Rh0(D) and other antibodies that are formed in response to antigens and that can cause erythroblastosis fetalis (reflex antibody screening).
-If women have Rh-negative blood and test positive for anti-Rh0(D) or they test positive for another antibody that can cause erythroblastosis fetalis, the father’s blood type and zygosity (if paternity is certain) are determined.
+At the first prenatal visit, all women are screened for blood type, Rh type, and anti-Rho(D) and other antibodies that are formed in response to antigens and that can cause erythroblastosis fetalis (reflex antibody screening).
+If women have Rh-negative blood and test positive for anti-Rho(D) or they test positive for another antibody that can cause erythroblastosis fetalis, the father’s blood type and zygosity (if paternity is certain) are determined.
 If he has Rh-negative blood and is negative for the antigen corresponding to the antibody identified in the mother, no further testing is necessary.
 If he has Rh-positive blood or has the antigen, maternal anti-Rh antibody titers are measured.
-If titers are positive but less than a laboratory-specific critical value (usually 1:8 to 1:32), they are measured every 2 to 4 wk after 20 wk.
-If the critical value is exceeded, fetal middle cerebral artery (MCA) blood flow is measured at intervals of 1 to 2 wk depending on the initial blood flow result and patient history; the purpose is to detect high-output heart failure, indicating high risk of anemia.
+If titers are positive but less than a laboratory-specific critical value (usually 1:8 to 1:32), they are measured every 2 to 4 weeks after 20 weeks.
+If the critical value is exceeded, fetal middle cerebral artery (MCA) blood flow is measured at intervals of 1 to 2 weeks depending on the initial blood flow result and patient history; the purpose is to detect high-output heart failure, indicating high risk of anemia.
 Elevated blood flow for gestational age should prompt consideration of percutaneous umbilical blood sampling and intrauterine blood transfusion.

-If paternity is reasonably certain and the father is likely to be heterozygous for Rh0(D), the fetus’s Rh type is determined.
+If paternity is reasonably certain and the father is likely to be heterozygous for Rho(D), the fetus’s Rh type is determined.
 If fetal blood is Rh positive or status is unknown and if MCA blood flow is elevated, fetal anemia is likely.

 If fetal blood is Rh negative or if MCA blood flow remains normal, pregnancy can continue to term untreated.